mozilla-mobile/shared-docs/android/CONTRIBUTING_code.md

 - [MockK guide](https://notwoods.github.io/mockk-guidebook/)

 If these are confusing or if you have questions, please let us know!

+## Configuring Android Studio
+We don't allow wildcard imports (ex: `import kotlinx.coroutines.*`) so we recommend preventing Android Studio from auto-importing or optimizing with them.
+This can be done via the `Preferences > Editor > Kotlin > Code Style > Use single name import` option.

 ## Finding issues to work on
 **New to Mozilla's mobile projects?** See issues labeled `good first issue` in your project's